bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 ```

 The first time your application references `User` and finds no such constant
-defined, Zeitwerk consults the loader's registered entries, and loads the file
+defined, Ruby consults the loader's registered entries, and loads the file
 (using `require`).
 This is how autoloading works and is why you do not have to
-write explicit `require` calls for the classes and modules that Zeitwerk manages (aka the autoload paths).
+write explicit `require` calls for the application classes and modules that
+Zeitwerk manages.

 Adding Autoload Paths
 ---------------------